kevinw/kevinw.github.com/_posts/2013-04-30-why-did-why-the-lucky-stiff-quit.markdown

 CLOSURE is a wonderful excuse to remind myself that it's important to keep a [playful humanism in hacking](https://github.com/mental/bloopsaphone).
 To always try to be [boundlessly creative](http://mislav.uniqpath.com/poignant-guide/book/chapter-7.html).
 To attempt [completely new things](https://github.com/whymirror/yown/blob/master/yown.io).
 To keep [inventing programming languages](https://github.com/fogus/potion).
 To keep programming education [accessible and exciting](http://hackety.com/).
 That meaning and success is personal, and isn't always measured in page views, or karma, or dollars, or even necessarily tied to your public identity.

-And that anything is possible when you're having fun.
+And that the best thing is just make good stuff and put it out there.